DataDog/hiring-engineers/answers.md

 # Application as 'Biblical Sales Engineer' at Datadog

- ...I'm sorry, but Senior is no longer the right part of an jobtitel for me! :trollface:
+ ...I'm sorry, but Senior is no longer the right term for me! :trollface: